rplatotech/SQL_ASSG_ASSITANT/README.md

 - Although seems unreasonable, this tool is not for replacing human judgement but to assist!
 - Since the Database in this assgn. is the same and the resulting output tables remain the same for every assignment, this route of automating the assignment checks seemed right

+How to use this -
+- Have python 3.11 installed and pip install requirements.txt

+Reachout to me if you need to use this for your benefit